 Objectives Achieved

-The overall objective of this task to design and implement a contextualization capability, which supports scientific communities in executing their computing workload through automating the deployment of scientific software on virtual machines, using the interfaces and standards used in EGI’s Cloud Infrastructure Platform.
+The objective of this task to design and implement a contextualization capability was divided in three set of milestones:

-The objective of the project was divided in three set of milestones: (1) analysis of user requirements and the EGIs Federated Cloud Testbed, (2) implementation of the contextualization service, and (3) community engagement and testing.
+analysis of user requirements and the EGIs Federated Cloud Testbed

+implementation of the contextualization service

+community engagement and testing.

 The analysis of user requirements and the EGIs Federated Cloud Testbed was successfully completed at the beginning of the task (M2).
 As a result of this milestone, the team generated documentation of the requirements analysis and proposed the OCCI extensions for implementing the service.